mathtechorg/mathtechorg.github.io/_posts/2025-04-10-accessibility.md

 {% include video id="1EEKthVsGoA" provider="youtube" %}

+## Other authoring options

 An alternative project that can also transform source files into multiple output formats, including webpages and PDF is [Quarto](https://quarto.org/).
 I am not as familiar with this tool, although it looks quite promising.
 It is definitely geared more to data science, and a few of the textbooks built with the system that I tested still had accessibility errors, but this might be due to issues with the source files for those particular project.

+Also worth mentioning is [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/), which can convert (some) LaTeX documents into XML and from there HTML and other formats.
+This is what [arXiv](https://arxiv.org) is using to provide HTML preprints.
+The challenge here is that LaTeX is so expansive that it is not possible to convert all documents correctly, but for many documents, this might be a reasonable option.

 ## Accessible diagrams